Terms & Conditions

 Entries must comply with the following conditions:

-- Entries may be submitted by an individual or a group and all submitters must be a current or former federally-funded (NIH, NSF, DOE, USDA, VA, etc.) investigator, contractor, or trainee, or a member of FASEB constituent societies.
+- Entries may be submitted by an individual or a group and the entrant or at least one entrant within a group must be either (1) a current or former federally-funded (NIH, NSF, DOE, USDA, VA, etc.) investigator, contractor, or trainee, or (2) a member of FASEB constituent society.

-- One photo and/or video entry allowed per submitter or group.
+- One entry per category (“Fluorescence and Electron Microscopy,” “All Other Life Science Images,” and “Video”) allowed per submitter or group.

 - Entries must be original creations by the submitter(s) and not published elsewhere